How Does Hiring a Sub Contractor Affect Your Contractor’s Insurance Policy?

 - Request and obtain a current certificate of liability insurance for every sub-contractor you hire.

 - Verify the certificate of insurance is for business liability insurance, not another form of insurance (ex.
-Business Auto Insurance, Business Property Insurance, etc.)
+Workers Compensation Insurance, Business Auto Insurance, Business Property Insurance, etc.)

 - Monitor when certificates of insurance expire so you can be sure to order new certificates.